 - 12) Dig and remove the grass in a path that is 1 inch deep and 8 inches wide along the INSIDE of the spray-painted garden perimeter to create a base on which to place the retaining wall blocks.
-Use your shovel/trowel to create a flat surface for the base to keep the retaining wall blocks level. - 13) Place the first retaining wall block in the back left corner with the 8-inch side of the block against the building and the 12-inch side creating the left side of the garden.
+Use your shovel/trowel to create a flat surface for the base to keep the retaining wall blocks level. - 13) Place the first retaining wall block in a corner with the 12-inch length of the block starting along one of the long sides (13 ft 8 in long).
 Use your I-beam level to make sure the block is level from side-to-side and front-to-back.
 Add a little dirt or sand and use your trowel to level the base surface if needed.
 Place the next block directly next to the first one, and use your level to make sure that the second block is level with the first block.
-Continue adding blocks until you have placed and leveled three blocks (3 ft) in a row.
+Continue adding blocks until you have placed and leveled thirteen blocks (13 ft) in a row.
 You should have 8 inches of base surface remaining without a block. - 14) Place a retaining wall block at the end of your first side but place it perpendicular to the other blocks so that the 8-inch width of the new block fills in the final 8 inches of the first side of the garden.
 Use your I-beam level to make sure the new block is level and adjust it if needed.
-Continue adding blocks until you have placed and leveled thirteen blocks (13 ft) in a row to create the front of the garden.
-You should have 8 inches remaining in the front right side of your garden without a block. - 15) Place a block perpendicularly at the end of the second side of your garden, so that the 8-inch width of the new block fills in the final 8 inches of the second side.
+Continue adding blocks until you have placed and leveled four blocks (4 ft) in a row.
+You should have 8 inches remaining in the second side of your garden without a block. - 15) Place a block perpendicularly at the end of the second side of your garden, so that the 8-inch width of the new block fills in the final 8 inches of the second side.
 Use your I-beam level to make sure the new block is level and adjust it if needed.
-Place and level two more blocks, leaving the remaining 8 inches of the third side of the garden without a block.
+Place and level twelve more blocks, leaving the remaining 8 inches of the third side of the garden without a block.